octopress/date-format/README.md

 ## Configuration

-You may change the formatting of the dates and times in the `_octopress.yml` configuration file.
+You may change the formatting of the dates and times in Jekyll's configuration file.
 Here are the defaults:

 ```
 date_format: 'ordinal'     # July 3rd, 2014